hadoyyo/Applant/README.md

 - Pl@ntNet API for developers

 ## Requirements
 Device with Android 8.0 (SDK 26) or later.
+> [!WARNING]
+> Compatibility with earlier versions has not been tested.

 ## Setup Instructions
 (The application is not available on Google Play at this time)